JP-L/docker-tvheadend/README.md

 ## Considerations

 * The container is based on Debian, using the tvheadend debian package.
 For shell access whilst the container is running do `docker exec -it tvheadend /bin/bash`.
+* The container will test whether the config file is available.
+If not it adds the arguments -C --noacl to the Tvheadend startup arguments.
+* Currently the container has been tested using [iptvstack](https://iptvstack.com/) for IP TV.
+Due to the lack of possessing DVB cards these have not been tested.
+* On Synology Docker (DSM 6 - kernel 3.10) for the first time (first run), using the Tvheadend wizard for configuration, the container freezes after about 2 - 4 hours without notification.
+The container runs without problems, even when run for the first time, using an existing configuration.
+* The comskip installation has not been tested yet!
+* Container local time is default set to Europe/Amsterdam.
+This can be changed using `-e TZ` (where TZ is eg Europe/Berlin).

 ## Usage

 **Parameters**

-`The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
+The parameters are split into two halves, separated by a colon, the left hand side representing the host and the right the container side.
 For example with a port -p external:internal - what this shows is the port mapping from internal to external of the container.
-So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://172.12.x.x:8080 would show you what's running INSIDE the container on port 80.`
+So -p 8080:80 would expose port 80 from inside the container to be accessible from the host's IP on port 8080 http://172.12.x.x:8080 would show you what's running INSIDE the container on port 80.

 * `-p 1234` - the port(s)
 * `-v /config` - Where TVHeadend show store it's config files